 After School Programming Camp Fire Heart of Oklahoma offers soft-skilled learning programs for elementary school and high school-aged boys and girls.
 Our highly trained staff teach students to create, think, and accomplish in an inclusive and safe learning environment.
 The flexible curriculum serves as an extension to lessons learned in the classroom, with an emphasis on

-Outdoor School Outdoor School offers a hands-on, science-based program for Kindergarten through 8th-grade students.
+Outdoor School Outdoor School offers a hands-on, science-based program for groups of students and/or classrooms, Kindergarten through 8th grade.
 Using the environmental education curriculum designed specifically for Camp DaKaNi, students will gain a better understanding of nature and how to respect the natural environment during their day outdoors.
-Curriculum topics and activities for Elementary-aged students include: Senses in the Animal
+Curriculum topics and activities for Elementary-aged students

 Camp CANOE (Children with Autism Need Outdoor Experiences) Camp CANOE is open to children with autism, grades K-12.
 Camp CANOE is a summer day camp designed specifically for children with high functioning to mildly severe autism.
 An experiential education like no other.
 Children and youth learn life lessons, such as independence, leadership, and self-confidence, in an